zeromev/zeromev.github.io/wayforward.md

 In short, mainnet protections must rely on trusting miners who are the very actors that benefit from [toxic MEV](/terms#toxic-mev).
 Miners are incentivized to make such protections fail at the point they start saving users money.
 Some miners have taken that decision already.

-If you do decide to use mainnet MEV protections, please set transaction parameters assuming you are still vulnerable (eg: tight slippage on a DEX swap).
+If you do decide to use mainnet MEV protections, please set transaction parameters assuming that you are still vulnerable (eg: tight slippage on a DEX swap).

 ### use a first come first serve (FCFS) layer 2 for everything else